r-fukutoku/ML410_Project2/index.md

 ```
 Crossvalidated mean square error of Random Forest is 18.3197148440588

-Since we aim to minimize the crossvalidated mean square error (MSE) for the better results, I conclude that Locally Weighted Regression (Lowess) achieved the better result than Randam Forest.
+Since we aim to minimize the crossvalidated mean square error (MSE) for the better results, I conclude that Locally Weighted Regression (Lowess) achieved the better result than Random Forest.